Justis Huni: Professional career

-Early career

 On 22 October 2020, Huni made his professional debut against Australian heavyweight champion, Faiga Opelu.
 Huni dominated throughout the bout and in the seventh round, he secured victory after his opponent's corner threw in the towel to protect Opelu from further damage.

 On 3 December 2020, Huni fought for the second time as a professional against Arsene Fosso.
 After controlling the opening three rounds, referee Phil Austin called a halt to the fight in the fourth round after Fosso took a number of heavy blows from Huni.

 Huni had three more professional fights in the first half of 2021, knocking out Jack Maris on 10 April and defeating Christian Tsoye by unanimous decision on 26 May to retain his Australian heavyweight title.
 His most publicised fight took place on 16 June, when Huni entered the ring against ex-rugby league player, turned professional boxer, Paul Gallen.
 In what was a bruising encounter, Huni controlled the fight and overcame his 39-year-old opponent in the 10th round after knocking him to the ground.
 The referee declared the fight over with Huni improving his record to 5–0 while handing Gallen his first defeat.

 Huni was set to represent Australia at the 2020 Summer Olympics in Tokyo in the super-heavyweight division but was ruled out due to injury.

-On October 28, 2023 in Cancun, Mexico, Huni was scheduled to face Andrew Tabiti for the WBA International heavyweight title.
-Huni won the fight by unanimous decision.
+On 28 October 2023 in Cancún, Mexico, Huni faced Andrew Tabiti for the WBA International heavyweight title.
+He won the fight by unanimous decision.

-On March 8, 2024 in Riyadh, Saudi Arabia, Huni defeated Kevin Lerena by unanimous decision.
+On 8 March 2024 in Riyadh, Saudi Arabia, Huni defeated Kevin Lerena by unanimous decision.

+Fighting at Fortitude Music Hall in Brisbane, he recorded second round stoppage wins over Troy Pilcher on 25 July 2024 and Leandro Daniel Robutti on 11 December 2024.

+On 8 January 2025, Huni scored another second round stoppage success, this time over Shaun Potgieter at the Convention and Exhibition Centre on the Gold Coast.

-Filling in for Jarrell Miller, who pulled out of the bout on April 30, Huni faced Fabio Wardley on June 7, 2025, at Portman Road in Ipswich, England for the vacant WBA interim heavyweight title.
-Huni outboxed Wardley for nine rounds and was well ahead on the scorecards before he was suddenly knocked out in the tenth round.
+Brought in as a replacement for Jarrell Miller, who pulled out of the bout on 30 April, Huni faced Fabio Wardley for the vacant WBA interim heavyweight title at Portman Road in Ipswich, England, on 7 June 2025.
+He was ahead on the scorecards when he was knocked out with a right hand in the 10th round.
 It was the first loss of Huni's career.

+Huni beat Frazer Clarke on a majority decision over 10 rounds at Tottenham Hotspur Stadium in London on 11 April 2026.